Ultimate Charger Buying Guide [2026], How to buy the right charger for your phone?

 Ultimate Charger Buying Guide: Types of Chargers

-Wired Chargers in the present day can be classified into two types: GaN chargers and normal chargers.
-If you’re hearing the word GaN for the very first time, let me break it down for you.
-Unlike normal chargers which use silicon semiconductors inside, GaN chargers use Gallium Nitride semiconductors which are much better in power conversion efficiency and heat dissipation.
+Today, wired chargers are classified into two types: GaN and standard.
+If you're hearing the word GaN for the very first time, let me break it down for you.
+Unlike normal chargers, which use silicon semiconductors, GaN chargers use Gallium Nitride semiconductors, which offer much higher power conversion efficiency and better heat dissipation.

 Difference between GaN and a Normal Charger